Museum House Project . . . as of June 2017

 Last Community Workshop held, Draft Plan on hold at Planning Commission

 Mariners Mile has been identified by City staff as an area needing “revitalization.”
 With completion of a study evaluating roadway capacity requirements for West Coast Highway, the City is evaluating existing land use policies and regulations.
 Three public workshops regarding future plans for the area have been held, following which an outside consultant prepared a “Master Plan” for the area’s “revitalization.”
 The draft Plan was reviewed by the Planning Commission at a study session, and is awaiting a formal recommendation by them.
-However, a previously expected May 18 hearing has been cancelled, and when they will get to it is now uncertain.
-Eventually the Commission’s recommendation will be submitted to the City Council, and final action will be taken there . . . more here.
+A previously expected May 18 hearing was cancelled.
+The hearing for the Planning Commission’s recommendation is now scheduled for July 20.
+That recommendation will be submitted to the City Council, and final action will be taken there . . . more here.

 Flawed changes advancing to City Council

 SPON is very concerned about proposed changes to the City’s recently certified Local Coastal Program.
 Most troubling, the amendments would exempt parcels declared to be “planned communities” from the City’s traditional height limits.
 They also contain serious drafting errors.
-Nonetheless, on May 4 a seemingly uninterested Planning Commission perfunctorily passed them on to the City Council for hearing at a meeting date yet to be announced (but which City staff says may be months away). . . more here.
+Nonetheless, on May 4 a seemingly uninterested Planning Commission perfunctorily passed them on to the City Council.
+The hearing for the so-called “clean-up” portion has been noticed for July 11. . . more here.

 Newport Beach Tennis Club . . . as of April 2017